opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ## Industry Collaboration

 The AEF counts eight manufacturers and three trade associations as core members together with over 200 general members.
-They have worked together for many years to improve cross-manufacturer compatibility of electronic systems in agricultural equipment and to establish transparency about compatibility issues, providing guidelines for internationally agreed best practices as well as technical specifications for tools, machinery and other products and processes.
+They have worked together for many years to improve cross-manufacturer compatibility and to establish transparency about compatibility issues, providing guidelines for internationally agreed best practices as well as technical specifications for tools, machinery and other products and processes.
 The organization's main workstreams have recently been expanded to include electric drives, camera systems, farm management information systems, high speed ISOBUS messaging, and wireless in-field communication.

 {{< tweet 1386660651939123201 >}}